Albemarle County Historic Homes

 1. How “historic” is defined here?

-Age and architectural significance, often supported by original fabric (masonry, millwork, floors) and documented context.
+Age and architectural significance, often supported by original fabric such as masonry, millwork, floors, and documented context.

 2. Will I be limited on updates?